 Growth Many who are struggling to gain length often blame growth, when the problem is breakage.
 They are not even aware that the hair is growing, but the length is just not being retained.
 To get an idea of how quickly your hair grows, dye a few strands in the front, middle and back with henna.
 Monitor them to see how far the color goes.

 Gentle Cleansing Frequent cleansing with stripping shampoos can dry, and damage hair by removing natural oils.
-Hair breaks more easily and is more elastic when wet which is exacerbated by the transition.
-Avoid harsh sulfates, like Sodium Lauryl Sulfate and use shampoos with gentler surfactants or sulfate-free.
+Hair breaks more easily and is more elastic when wet, which is exacerbated by the transition.
+Avoid harsh sulfates like Sodium Lauryl Sulfate, and use shampoos with gentler surfactants or sulfate-free.
 Need that squeaky-clean feeling?
 Try an apple cider vinegar rinse following your wash-day routine.
 It gives shine, removes buildup, and aids in detangling!
-Shampooing should be a nourishing step to infuse hair with moisture and strength, not to cause further damage.
+Shampooing should be a nourishing step to infuse hair with moisture and strength, not to cause further hair damage.

 Regular Conditioning, even overnight deep conditioning and steam treatments can make a huge difference for damaged hair.
 Protein treatments have been known to work wonders for restoring abused hair.
 Before using, ensure your hair is not moisture deficient by doing the wet assessment.